 The Beach Communities

 No trip to L.A. is complete without some time spent exploring the beach communities, so be sure to check them out.
-Three of L.A.’s most popular beaches are Santa Monica, Malibu, and Venice Beach.
+Four of the area’s most popular beaches are Santa Monica, Malibu, Long Beach, and Venice Beach.

 Head to Santa Monica to explore its bustling ocean pier, beautiful ocean-front hotels, artsy vibe, and abundant shopping.

 - Santa Monica Pier: No trip to LA is complete without experiencing the Santa Monica beachfront.
 Enjoy some classic, ocean-side fun.
 Take a spin on the thrilling rides at Pacific Park, check out the spot where the iconic Route 66 meets the ocean, explore all things sea life at the Santa Monica Pier Aquarium, try your hand at fishing, and more.

 - Hop on a tour bus and get the inside scoop on a Malibu Celebrity Homes Tour for a breezy ride up the Pacific Coast Highway and a chance to spot a celebrity.